nmarian85/cloudera.cloud/README.md

         delete_cdw              = local.cdw_env_info["delete_cdw"]
       }
     ```
-  - Merge your branch to the branch that is being used in the TF code in the IaC pipeline in the `main.tf` (usually `develop`).
-E.g.: `"git::https://oauth2:UtHHpqCf1-1QDzU2_DBd@gitlab.sofa.dev/ddp/devo/devo2-modules.git//devo-discdata-s3-access-v2?ref=develop"`

 -  **devo2 IaC repo** Run TF pipeline.
 Since no changes were performed in this repo then you need to do some dummy change (e.g. a comment) in one of the files of the repo in order to be able to issue a merge request.
 - Once this is done, go back to the CDP Data Warehouse interface and then click on Copy Configurations, tick `Yes, Kubeconfig and AWS Auth configurations are applied` and then Continue.
 Wait until the service is enabled and the Database Catalog is provisioned.